twse/random-stuff/FontCreator Data Files and Registry Keys.md

 This dialog includes a text box with glyph indexes at the top right corner (it is shown in old versions only).

 ### OpenType Designer
-These buttons are shown only for kerning tables.
+These buttons are only shown for GPOS kerning tables.
 * **Clear Value** – Set values for all kerning pairs to zero.
 * **Harmonize** – Harmonizes all kerning pairs in subtables.
 * **Clean Up** – Delete all kerning pairs with zero value.

 ### Code Editor
 * Debugger selection dropdown list – Selecting options from the dropdown list will discard the modified code.
-* Checkbox: **Debug: VOLT.UseGlyphIds** – This option is for fonts that have VOLT projects.
+* Checkbox: **Debug: VOLT.UseGlyphIds** – This option is only used for fonts that have VOLT projects.

+### Font Test Window
+The context menu has two paste options.

+### Options Window
+The **Preview** tab includes three unused buttons to move strings up or down or to reset the list.

 ### About Dialog
 These buttons appear in the corners of the version number and copyright info.